johannesnoordanus/svg2gcode/README.md

   --rapidmove <default:10>
                         generate G0 moves between shapes, for images: G0 moves when skipping more than 10mm (default), 0 is no G0 moves
+  --noise <default:0>   reduces image noise by not emitting pixels with power lower or equal than this setting --overscan <default:0>
+                        overscan image lines to avoid incorrect power levels for pixels at left and right borders, number in pixels, default off
+  --showoverscan        show overscan pixels (note that this is visible and part of the gcode emitted!)
-  --noise <default:0>   reduces image noise by not emitting pixels with power lower or equal than this setting --constantburn        use constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --origin Xdelta Ydelta
+  --constantburn        use constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --origin Xdelta Ydelta
                         translate origin by (Xdelta,Ydelta) (default not set, option --selfcenter cannot be used at the same time)